 To install it, sign up and paste the supplied tracking code into your website.

-It lets you track your performance in search and see the keywords for which you rank.
+Google Search Console lets you track search performance and see which keywords you rank for.

 It will also keep you in the loop about on-site improvements you can make.

 Recommended reading: How to Use Google Analytics to Improve SEO Performance

 Link Google Search Console with Google Analytics to see Search Console data in Analytics.